Rawa Majid

-Rawa Majid (ڕەوا مەجید) (born 12 July 1986), known as the Kurdish Fox (Kurdiska räven), is an Iranian-born Kurdish-Swedish criminal.
+Rawa Majid (ڕەوا مەجید; born 12 July 1986), known as the Kurdish Fox (Kurdiska räven), is an Iraqi Kurdish-Swedish criminal.
 Since 2018, he has been a resident of Turkey, but Majid has fled on multiple occasions to Iraqi Kurdistan and Iran.

 Majid is suspected of being the main leader of the Swedish criminal organisation Foxtrot, which is linked to numerous shootings and bombings in Sweden.
 The violence has generally involved the Stockholm and Uppsala regions, and was often carried out by underage teenagers.
 Victims have included children, the relatives of rival criminals, former friends of Majid's, and many unintended targets.
 Majid is in conflict with several other criminal gangs as well as former Foxtrot members.
 He has been wanted internationally since 2020 for major drug offenses and the planning of murders, and has been named one of Sweden's most wanted criminals.
 Majid was detained by Iranian police, near its border with Turkey, on 6 October 2023.
 However, subsequent reports indicated that he has been released or evaded custody, as he is currently in Iran.

 Biography

-Majid's parents are from Iraqi Kurdistan, but he was born in Kermanshah, Iran when they were fleeing Iraq on the way to Sweden during the Iran-Iraq war.
+Majid's parents are from Iraqi Kurdistan, but he was born in Kermanshah, Iran, when they were fleeing Iraq on the way to Sweden during the Iran-Iraq war.
 The family settled in Uppsala in Sweden when he was one month old.

-Relocation to Turkey

 After Majid served a long prison sentence, his cousin was murdered.
 Because of the escalating threat Majid then experienced, he was allowed by Swedish authorities to leave Sweden in the summer of 2018, despite being under surveillance and on probation, and has since resided in Turkey.
 He managed to purchase Turkish citizenship in exchange for investments in 2020 through the Turkish golden visa program, despite being wanted by Interpol.
 An extradition of Majid from Turkey has been requested by Sweden, but Turkey is strict on refusing to extradite citizens unless they commit crimes in Turkey or have dual citizenships.

 Swedish police shared intelligence about an operation to capture Majid with Turkish police, at the highest level, but the intelligence was leaked to members of the Foxtrot criminal network in 2022, according to Swedish police, and thus the operation was made impossible.
 In September 2023, the Deputy Prime Minister of Sweden threatened to suspend Sweden's financial aid to Turkey if Majid is not extradited, but later retracted the statement.
 In September 2023, Majid was believed to make an attempt to leave Turkey with a forged Italian passport.
 A legal process against Majid begun in Turkey, where the Turkish authorities started to investigate whether he had used fraudulent documents.